stateless-solutions/markdown-content/developer-quickstart.md

-# Application Quickstart
+# Developer Quickstart

 Alpha Access Disclaimer: Thank you for your interest in Stateless!
-As we're currently in our alpha phase, all new application sign-ups are added to a waitlist.
-Once your application is approved and you gain access, you'll be able to utilize this guide.
+As we're currently in our alpha phase, all new developer sign-ups are added to a waitlist.
+Once your account is approved and you gain access, you'll be able to utilize this guide.
 We appreciate your patience.

 ---